rwxrob/zet/20210502004642/README.md

+# ZettelKasten on GitHub

-# The ZettelKasten Method, Niklas Luhmann
+The ZettelKasten Method is attributed to

-The ZettelKasten Method is attributed to [Luhmann](https://luhmann.surge.sh) who was a very prolific thinker and writer.
+[Niklas Luhmann](https://luhmann.surge.sh) who was a very prolific thinker and writer.
 The concept is rather intuitive to someone with nothing more than paper and pen and wooden boxes.
 It's just a file system that gets out of your way and lets you think creatively, and then later organizing